Readit News logoReadit News

 _notreallyme_ commented on Paris's Catacomb Mushrooms (2017) atlasobscura.com/articles... · Posted by u/jihadjihad

-surfingdino · a year ago
+surfingdino · 2 years ago

 > Paris is very complicated underground.
 Besides the quarries there are the sewers, catacombs, some underground lakes, reservoirs, etc. It is definitely a complicating factor when planning new metro tunnels.